-Our policy and the charters of the nominating and governance committee and the audit committee adopted by our board of directors on June 4, 2010 require that any transaction with a related party that must be reported under applicable rules of the SEC (other than compensation-related matters) must be reviewed and approved or ratified by the audit committee, unless the related party is, or is associated with, a member of that committee, in which event the transaction must be reviewed and approved by the nominating and corporate governance committee.
-These committees have not adopted policies or procedures for review of, or standards for approval of, related party transactions but intend to do so in the future.
+Our policy and the charters of the nominating and governance committee and the audit committee adopted by our board of directors on June 4, 2010 require that any transaction with a related party that must be reported under applicable rules of the SEC (other than compensation-related matters) must be reviewed and approved or ratified by the nominating and governance committee, unless the related party is, or is associated with, a member of that committee, in which event the transaction must be reviewed and approved by the audit committee.
+These committees have not adopted policies or procedures for review of, or standards for approval of, related party transactions.